kserve/community/CONTRIBUTING.md

 ## Promote your company on kserve.io

-If your company supports KServe or uses in on production, you can list it on our [adopters page](https://kserve.github.io/website/master/community/adopters).
+If your company supports KServe or uses it in production, you can list it on our [adopters page](https://kserve.github.io/website/master/community/adopters).
-We have categories for *providers* (who offer hosted or managed KServe services to their customers), *end user* (who use and consume KServe) and *integrations* (commercial or open source products that work with KServe).
+We have categories for *providers* (who offer hosted or managed KServe services to their customers), *end users* (who use and consume KServe) and *integrations* (commercial or open source products that work with KServe).

 Please add your company logo, preferably in SVG format, to [here](https://github.com/kserve/website/tree/main/docs/images).